renns/dsprofile/README.md

 trigger profiling reports to be printed.

 Information is passed to the profiler by calling the `start` and `finish` methods of the `Events` module.
-The parameters to these messages are Scala tuples that describe the event that has occurred.
+The parameters to the first of these messages are Scala tuples that describe the event that has occurred.
 For example, to indicate that an attribute evaluation has started, your code might call:

-    start ("event" -> "AttrEval", "subject" -> s, "attribute" -> a, "parameter" -> None)
+    val ident = start ("event" -> "AttrEval", "subject" -> s, "attribute" -> a,
+           "parameter" -> None)

 Each of the strings `"type"`, `"subject"` and so on is a _dimension_ and